Complements of discriminants of real singularities of type $X_{10}$: Virtual morsifications associated with real morsifications found in

-So far, we have proved that some four of the six pictures of page \pageref{prf2} \ with \ $\mbox{Ind}=-4$ \ portray some morsifications with the invariant \ $\mbox{Card}$ \ equal to the first subscript under the corresponding picture.
-Namely, for pictures marked with 9984, 81848 and 29040 this follows immediately from Gusein-Zade--A'Campo method of calculation of intersection matrices; for the picture marked with 8496 this is done in the previous subsection.
+So far, we have proved that the first four of them are realized by real morsifications, whose pictures on page \pageref{prf2} are placed over these numbers.
+Namely, for pictures marked with 9984, 81848 and 29040 this follows from Gusein-Zade--A'Campo method of the calculation of intersection matrices; for the picture marked with 8496 this is done in the previous subsection.

-In addition, the list of all virtual morsifications of $X_{10}^3$ contains two more virtual components with $\mbox{Ind}=-4$; let us describe them.